satellite-image-deep-learning/techniques/README.md

 * [ML_ObjectDetection_CAFO](https://github.com/Qberto/ML_ObjectDetection_CAFO) -> Detect Concentrated Animal Feeding Operations (CAFO) in Satellite Imagery

 #### Object detection - ships & boats
+Also see the kaggle competition run by Airbus
 * [How hard is it for an AI to detect ships on satellite images?](https://medium.com/earthcube-stories/how-hard-it-is-for-an-ai-to-detect-ships-on-satellite-images-7265e34aadf0)
 * [Object Detection in Satellite Imagery, a Low Overhead Approache](https://medium.com/the-downlinq/object-detection-in-satellite-imagery-a-low-overhead-approach-part-i-cbd96154a1b7)
 * [Detecting Ships in Satellite Imagery](https://medium.com/dataseries/detecting-ships-in-satellite-imagery-7f0ca04e7964) using the Planet dataset and Keras